 Also, another advantage of having 3 or more burners is the ability to cook with different methods such as placing food on one side and using indirect heat to cook it.
 And if your grill is large enough, you can improvise and try to use it as a smoker.

 How High of BTUs should my grill have?

-The BTUs are actually measured depending on the size of the grill.
+The BTUs are actually measured depending on the size of the gas grill.
 This means that if the grill has a small cooking area, it will heat up faster and won’t need high BTUs.
 And, on the other hand, if the cooking surface is large, the heat spreads more, so you should look for a 35,000 BTUs or higher model.

 What Type of Burner is Best?

 When it comes to burners, they are as important as any other element on the grill.
 All the models featured in our best natural gas grills buying guide have high quality burners, with long time warranty.